LionelAuroux/pyrser/docs/source/tutorial1.rst

 note 2: We don't provide the ``string`` and ``eof`` rules because these rules are default rules provided by inheritance from the grammar ``Grammar``.

-See :doc:`base` for more informations about what is provided by default.
+See :doc:`base` for more informations about what is provided by default and how composition work.

 5- Building an AST
 ------------------

-The aim of parsing is to translate a textual representation of information into data structures representation.
+The aim of parsing is to translate a textual representation of information into data structures representation or AST(for Abstract Syntax Tree).
+A tree constructs to represent all abstractions provided by the syntax.
 Here we need to translate JSON into python objects.
 To do this, we want to fetch data during the parsing process and create objects on the fly by calling some python chunks of code.